 When walking around in closed-toe shoes on a sunny, humid vacation, you can expect your feet to get a little sweaty.
 This can lead to chafing, painful blisters, or even fungal infections like athlete’s foot.

 - Deodorant and antiperspirant –It might sound strange, but you can actually use underarm deodorant on your feet to reduce perspiration and excessive wetness.
 Baby powder can work too, as it absorbs moisture.
-As a bonus, your feet may even smell fresher.
+As a bonus, your feet may even smell fresher, making it an excellent option if you’re trying to manage sweaty feet in your shoes.

 - Sweat-wicking socks – Hosiery strikes again.
 Not only are high-quality socks a way to ensure comfort, but they may also keep your feet dry and blister-free throughout your travels.